 What to Know Before You Book

-Phone and website details for HIIVE are not currently listed in our database, so direct booking is leading approached through the major hotel platforms where the property appears under its Michelin Selected profile.
+direct booking is best approached through the major hotel platforms where the property appears under its Michelin Selected profile.
 The 4 Rosenstraße address is specific enough to locate accurately on any mapping application, and the central position means arrival logistics are simple whether arriving by rail, car, or from Bremen Airport, which sits roughly 40 kilometres southwest.
 Oldenburg's city centre hotel inventory is limited enough that booking in advance for weekends and during the spring Kramermarkt period (traditionally one of the city's largest fair events) is advisable.

 Quick Comparison